Ku'damm 56: Background

 Monika's and her sisters' stories show what it was like for many women in a time when they were expected to marry as soon as possible and their social class was determined by the man at their side.
 However, the desire for a new female identity and equal rights shaped this generation.

-Heike Hempel, editor-in-chief of ZDF, stated: "With Ku’damm 56 we continue our tradition of narrating history in a contemporary way. […] Ku’damm 56 shows women on their path to self-determined sexuality and equal rights."
+Heike Hempel, editor-in-chief of ZDF, stated: "With Ku’damm 56 we continue our tradition of narrating history in a contemporary way. [...]
+Ku’damm 56 shows women on their path to self-determined sexuality and equal rights."

 Musical

-A musical version of the movie will debut in November 2021 in Stage Entertainment's Stage Theater des Westens.
+A musical version of the movie has been debuted in November 2021 in Stage Entertainment's Stage Theater des Westens.

 Production

 The film was shot from July until October 2015 in Berlin.
-Filming locations were the duck pond at Rudolph-Wilde-Park, Haus Dannenberg in Heiligensee, on the Havel in Krienicke-Park in Haselhorst, Eiswerderbrücke, Hansaplatz, Palais am Funkturm, and Schloss Marquardt, among others.
+Filming locations were the duck pond at Rudolph Wilde Park, Haus Dannenberg in Heiligensee, on the Havel in Krienicke-Park in Haselhorst, Eiswerderbrücke, Hansaplatz, Palais am Funkturm, and Schloss Marquardt, among others.
 Interiors were shot in a UFA studio in Tempelhofer Feld.